benreiff/Leaflet-Earthquake/README.md

 I created an interactive map using Leaflet that plots all earthquakes from the data set based on longitude and latitude.

-* data markers should reflect the magnitude of the earthquake in their size and color.
+* My data markers reflect the magnitude of each earthquake in both size and color.
 Earthquakes with higher magnitudes should appear larger and darker in color.

 * Include popups that provide additional information about the earthquake when a marker is clicked.